Skip to main content

 Air is almost always on the move, and it is easy for pollution to drift from one reporting zone to another.
 This is particularly true in the Bay Area where winds can blow pollution from one location into neighboring valleys.

-That is why a Spare the Air Alert or Winter Spare the Air Alert is called for the whole Bay Area when air quality is forecast to be unhealthy in any one of the five reporting zones: Northern Zone, Coast and Central Bay, Eastern Zone, South Central Bay, and Santa Clara Valley.
+That is why a Spare the Air Alert or Winter Spare the Air Alert is called for the whole Bay Area when air quality is forecast to be unhealthy in any one of the five reporting zones: North Counties, Coast and Central Bay, Eastern Zone, South Central Bay, and Santa Clara Valley.

 Reporting zones are different from county lines.
 They are defined by air current patterns and geographic features that lead to shared air quality within certain areas.

 The Air District issues a daily forecast that predicts air pollution levels for the coming five-day period.
-A Spare the Air Alert or Winter Spare the Air Alert is called when air quality is forecast to be unhealthy in any one of the reporting zones.
-An alert may span over several days if air quality is expected to remain unhealthy.
+A Spare the Air Alert or Winter Spare the Air Alert is called the day before air quality is forecast to be unhealthy in any one of the reporting zones.
+An alert may span over two days if air quality is expected to remain unhealthy.

 The daily forecast is available by signing up for email AirAlerts or calling the Air District’s 24-hour, toll-free information line (1-800-HELP AIR).